forestgrape/coronavirus/covid19.md

 The viral load can be determined in the tissues, single cells or the body fluids which cover to protect and clean many of epithelial cell layers of the human body.

-### Challenges to Diagnose Covid and interpret Viral Load
+### Challenges regarding Viral Load and Diagnosis
 Often investigations for viral load are biased.
 Reasons are:
-* Sampling bias towards symptomatic patients.
-Not necessarily bad since symptomatic patients are likely more infectious and more at risk for severe disease.
+* Sampling is biased towards symptomatic patients.
+Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](./spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and more at risk for severe disease.
 * Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
 Measuring viral load e.g. in salvia is often compared to NPS viral load and sometimes NPS sampling is assigned a sensitivity of 100%.

 ### Body Fluids
 Coronaviruses virions are mostly released on the apical surfaces and so there are virions in the fluids covering infected cells.
 #### Upper Respiratory Tract
 [in work] A recommended review is by [Lee et al](#summary-review-lee).
 ##### Salvia
-Recommended articles are the reviews by [Lee et al](#summary-review-lee), [da Silva](#summary-dasilva-review) and the investigation by [Iwasaki](#summary-iwasaki)
+Reviewed in [Lee et al](#summarized-review-lee) and [da Silva](#summarized-review-dasilva).
+A good recommended read is [Yokota](#summary-yokota)
 ##### Posterior Nose Mucus
 Is obtained by nasopharyngeal swabs and the most used location for detecting Covid-19 (as of December 2020).
 ##### Anterior Nose Mucus